 Let’s get started exploring the DOM Element Variable and how to pull data with it.

-How to Scrape with the DOM Element Variable
+How to Scrape a Website with the DOM Element Variable in GTM

 To demonstrate this method, I’ll be pulling the price from this product page in my Demo Shop here into GTM with the DOM Element Variable.

 In this case, let’s try to pull the price of this Flying Ninja poster (£12.00).

 First of all, we will need to set up our DOM Element Variable to pull our price element.